jecisc/GitBridge/resources/documentation/UserGuide.md

 The second way is to override the method `findIcebergRepository` to create your own lookup.

-## Access resources and informations
+## Access resources and information

-Once your bridge created, you have the possibility to access divers informations.
+Once your bridge created, you have the possibility to access diverse information.

 ### Access to local resources

-One of the main feature of GitBridge is to be able to access to local resources.
+One of the main feature of GitBridge is to be able to access local resources.
 Before Pharo improved its git integration, we used Monticello to store code.
-Monticello did not allow the developeur to store files.
-Thus, a lot of project stored files in memory or downloaded them during the installation.
+Monticello did not allow the developer to store files.
+Thus, a lot of projects stored files in memory or downloaded them during the installation.
 Now, with GitBridge, we can just store them in a git repository and access them from the image via a GitBridge.

 This can be useful in many case such has:
 - Storing files used as test resources